 The mission of the Psy.D. program in Clinical Psychology at Albizu University, Miami Campus is to train professionally and culturally competent clinical psychologists with special emphasis on the training of a diverse psychologist workforce prepared to serve a growing multicultural population.
-Philosophy of Training

-The philosophy of training for the Psy.D.
-Program is based on the belief that the needs of a multicultural society are best served by psychology professionals who are culturally competent and inclusive.
+Philosophy of Training society are best served by psychology professionals who are culturally competent and inclusive.
 In accordance with this belief, the program seeks to provide students with a rich exposure to culturally and individually diverse populations through its academic training and applied experiences.
 It also seeks to train students that have been underrepresented in the field.
 Training Model